-She stayed with them for six weeks sleeping in a house of such deep darkness at night it was like a coffin.
+She stayed with them for six difficult weeks waiting until she could walk and her car repaired.
+Apparently the single automobile repair place had to send away for hinges or a completely new door for the Jaguar.
+Sleeping in a house of such deep darkness at night felt to Bride like a coffin.
 Outside the sky would be loaded with more stars than she had ever seen before.
-But in here under a filthy skylight and no electricity she had trouble sleeping.
-Finally Dr. Muskie returned to remove her cast and added a foot brace so she could limp about.
+But in here under a filthy skylight and no electricity she had a problem sleeping.
+Finally Dr. Muskie returned to remove her cast and give her a removable foot brace so she could limp about.
 She glimpsed the disgusting skin that had been hidden underneath the cast and shivered.
-Later Evelyn was true to her word.
-She poured pail after pail of hot water into a zinc tub, handed Bride a sponge and a bar of hard-to-lather brown soap.
+More than having the cast removed the best thing was Evelyn, true to her word, pouring pail after pail of hot water into a zinc tub.
+Then she handed Bride a sponge, a towel and a bar of hard-tolather brown soap.
 Bride sank into the water with gratitude, prolonging the soaping until the water had cooled completely.
 It was when she stood to dry herself that she discovered that her chest was flat.
 Completely flat with only the nipples to prove it was not her back.
 Her shock was so great she plopped back down into the dirty water holding the towel over her chest like a shield.
 I must be sick, dying, she thought.
-She wound the towel above the place where her breasts had once announced themselves and rose to the lips of moaning lovers.
+She plastered the wet towel above the place where her breasts had once upon a time announced themselves and rose to the lips of moaning lovers.
 Fighting panic she called out to Evelyn.
 "Please, do you have something I can wear?"
 "Sure," said Evelyn, and after a few minutes brought Bride a tee shirt and a pair of her own jeans.
-The pants were so large she exchanged them for a pair of Rain's, which fit Bride perfectly.
+She said nothing about Bride's chest or the wet towel.
+She simply left her to get dressed in private.
+When Bride called her back saying the jeans were too large to stay on her hips, Evelyn exchanged them for a pair of Rain's, which fit Bride perfectly.
+When did | get so small?
+She wondered.